damiso15/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * 3-print_numbers.c - Write a function that prints the numbers, from 0 to 9, followed by a new line.
 * 4-print_most_numbers.c - Write a function that prints the numbers, from 0 to 9, followed by a new line.
 * 5-more_numbers.c - Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.
+* 6-print_line.c - Write a function that draws a straight line in the terminal.